TF2SR/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 **Door skip** \-
 Skips having to wait for enemies to open the door before the final run to Slone fight by disembarking from BT and clipping through the top of the door.

+**Rocky Road**\-
+A titanless strat where you move along the rocks at the outskirts of the playable area.
+Infamous for difficult geometry.

 **Triple core Slone** \-
 Refers to a very difficult Slone fight strat that uses 3 cores to complete the fight quickly and setup for Andyshot and Fold Weapon Precharge.

+**Fzzy Slone** \-
+Refers to a Slone fight strat that manipulates Slone’s animations in order to cause the Reapers in Phase 2 to drop a few seconds sooner.

 **AndyShot** \-
 A cutscene skip performed by using Sword Core immediately before pulling the Ark Injector.
 Allows you to have your gun out when Blisk walks over your Titan.
 Shooting Blisk kills him and instantly skips his dialogue.